santonoff/hs100/README.md

 - append the ID string to the command line for `emeter`, `off` or `on` like so:
 `hs100 <ip> on 80062947BE0A1339DC7914B75B24A6A51FB6977E02`

+### Use with Smart Bulbs (such as KL110)

+For the KL110 (and other Kasa Smart Bulbs), the commands are:
+- kl110_on -:turn on the bulb
+- kl110_off : turn off the bulb
+- kl110_dim xx : set the bulb to xx dim level

+If the file is executed via the name "kl110" rather than "hs100", the "on", "off" and "dim" commands are redirected to the kl110 versions.
+The command "kl110 host on" is equivalent to "hs100 host kl110_on". ("host" is either IP address or resolvable name.)

+Either copy, rename or create a link to access the file with the make kl110.
+To create links, us the ln command in Linux or the mklink command in Windows.

 ## Initial Setup

 According to TP-Link, initial setup of the plugs is performed by installing